 |365 days||1 week|

-You can adjust the resolution to increase or decrease the number of data points on your charts, however, keep in mind that changing the dashboard time frame after setting a custom resolution value may distort your data and make it difficult to interpret.
-Additionally, the data point calculation is relative to the preceding data point not the first data point of the time frame.
-As a result, increasing the resolution also increases any aggregate values of each data point as there are more data points in a given interval.
+You can adjust the resolution to increase or decrease the number of data points on your charts—find the Chart resolution drop-down in the Advanced Settings of your chart tile.
+However, keep in mind that changing the dashboard time frame after setting a custom resolution value may distort your data and make it difficult to interpret.
+Increasing the resolution also increases any aggregate values of each data point as there are more data points in a given interval.

 As a best practice, keep the default resolution value set to Auto to ensure that whenever the dashboard time frame is modified the resolution optimally displays.